Gibtnix/MSIKLM/README.md

 An important additional feature is the optional autostart functionality since the keyboard will reset itself to its default color configuration whenever you reboot it or resume from standby.
 Hence, it is really useful to automatically reconfigure the keyboard to your configuration of choice.
-To do this, there is an extra script called 'autostart.sh' that can do this for you.
+To do this, there is an extra script called `autostart.sh` that can do this for you.
 This script registers MSIKLM to the udev service (more precisely it registers the keyboard to the udev service which calls MSIKLM as soon as the keyboard is detected) by creating a rule file: